ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 ```
 {: codeblock}

-Successful response looks like the following example:
+A successful response looks like the following example:

 ```json
 {